nezutero/rssman/README.md

 openai_promt = "Make a summary of the text"   // to make summary
 ```

-- you can run the app using ->
+- run the app using:

 ```
 cd cmd
 go run main.go
 ```

-- or using docker ->
+- or using docker:

 ```
 docker build -t your_image_name .
 docker run -d -p 8080:80 your_image_name
 ```

-## Comands
+## commands

 - to add source:

 ```
 /addsource {"name": "source name", "url": "source url"}
 ```

 - to get sources:

 ```
 /listsources
 ```

 - to delete source:

 ```
 /deletesource {"name": "source name"}
 ```

 - to set source priority:

 ```
 /setpriority
 ```

-## Contributing
+## contributing

-- Pull requests are welcome.
-For major changes, please open an issue first
+- pull requests are welcome, for major changes, please open an issue first
-to discuss what you would like to change.
+to discuss what you would like to change

-- Please make sure to update tests as appropriate.
+- please make sure to update tests as appropriate

-## License
+## license

 - [MIT](https://choosealicense.com/licenses/mit/)